 The vengeful M’Baku was now openly wearing his white gorilla pelt.
 He called himself the Man-Ape.
 M’Baku also unveiled a large statue of the Gorilla God, with which he intended to replace the main statue of the Panther God at the royal palace.

 The two master fighters clashed, and the Man-Ape won.

-This was probably the result of the super-strong Vision battering the walls of his cell under the statue to break free.
+This was probably the result of the Avenger the Vision battering the walls of his cell under the statue to break free.
 But most Wakandans attributed the events to the will of the Panther God.